-With high performance models, such as an LTF C or reflex glider, it is best to flare just before the the feet touch the ground.
+With high performance models, such as an LTF C or reflex glider, it is best to flare just before the feet touch the ground.
 The glider will slow down some and be in min sink.

 If your glider has more passive safety built in (lower performance i.e. an "A" glider), you will be less able to harness the energy of the glider when making the flare.
 In this case, start the flare just a tiny bit sooner.

 Every wing is different in how it responds.
 Some gliders require very little flare, such as the reflex wing in the video.
-Non-reflex gliders used by PG pilots need more flare and it should be applied earlier.
+Non-reflex gliders used by PG pilots need more flare and it should be applied a little earlier.
 Generally, beginner-type gliders require the most flare and it must be aggressive and deep.

 Once the flare has begun, more brake may be applied to redirect some of the horizontal motion into vertical.
 Done just right, the pilot will land with very little, if any, downward force when contacting the ground.